 Snowing in Bali

-This true crime book takes you deep into lives of Bali's biggest western cocaine bosses; many who started trafficking drugs to pay to stay and surf.
+Snowing in Bali takes you deep into lives of Bali's biggest western cocaine bosses who started trafficking drugs to pay to stay and surf.

-These surfers do it for the freedom but ironically many end up with less than anyone — two were executed by firing squad, others jailed in tiny concrete cells.
+And the lows.
+Two were executed by firing squad, others jailed for years.
 You will never see Bali the same way again.

 A graphic insight into the hidden world of Bali’s top western cocaine bosses.